 Traveling with kids with allergies poses a unique challenge in that it can often define where you travel to and how much luggage you need to take.
 Still, allergies don’t prevent us from traveling, but we do plan much more in advance than we would otherwise.
 For our trip to Disney World (our first), we actually assumed there would be plenty of food for the kids to enjoy, even if it wasn’t necessarily healthy (read: greasy food every day).
-So we brought some food from home, but really didn’t pack much and basically winged it except for pre-booking 1 night at Sanaa since we were told reservations get taken quickly!
-So how did it go at Disney World?
+So we brought some food from home, but really didn’t pack much and basically winged-it except for pre-booking 1 night at Sanaa since we were told reservations get taken quickly!
+So how are the allergy friendly options at Disney World?
 Well, read on…

-Our trip was 3 nights and our first park at Disney World was Epcot.
-Both of our kids have allergies, but since our daughter is only 1, we didn’t look much for food for her.
-Our son is 4 so we mainly focused on his allergies, which are numerous, but mainly consist of gluten, dairy, nuts and eggs (and he doesn’t eat meat!).
+Our trip was 3 nights and our first park at Disney World in Orlando, Florida, was Epcot.
+Both of our kids have allergies, but since our daughter is only 1, we didn’t search far and wide for food for her.
+Our son is 4, so we mainly focused on his allergies, which are numerous, but mainly consist of gluten, dairy, nuts and eggs (and he doesn’t eat meat!).

-Despite Epcot’s World Showcase, finding food for our son was fairly challenging.
+Despite Epcot’s World Showcase and 11 countries worth of food choices, finding allergy-friendly food for our son was fairly challenging.
 We eventually ended up settling on a plate of fries because everything else seemed to have cheese or bread.

-We thought the World Showcase would be the ideal place to find a variety of foods, but it turns out a much better place for allergy-free options was the Land Pavilion, which we later went to and found to have a much broader assortment of cuisine, including noodles, tofu, soups and salads.
-Unfortunately, there was no easy way to know this beforehand, even in retrospect, and Disney World parks are big so you can’t just hop from place to place.
+We thought the World Showcase would be the ideal place to find a variety of foods, but it turns out that a much better place for allergy-free options was the Land Pavilion, which we later visited and found to have a much broader assortment of cuisine, including noodles, tofu, soups and salads.
+Unfortunately, there was no easy way to know this beforehand, even in retrospect, and Disney World theme parks are so big that it’s difficult to hop from place to place.

 We stayed at the Animal Kingdom Lodge Kidani Village, which is fantastic.
 When we called for recommendations, the Disney agent we talked to said Sanaa was terrific.
 When we arrived, we were fortunate to learn it was in Kidani Village whereas most other restaurants in the AKL (I can call it that now that I’ve stayed there) are in Jambo House.